Omid: End of mission

 Omid was reported to have completed its mission without any problems.
 It completed more than 700 orbits over seven weeks.
 According to U.S. Strategic Command, the Omid satellite re-entered Earth's atmosphere on 25 April 2009, during an 8-hour window centered on 0342 UT.
 The most likely re-entry location was over the south Atlantic Ocean, east of Buenos Aires, Argentina.
 No sightings were reported.
 The rocket body from the launch, which had also entered orbit, re-entered the atmosphere 31 May 2009.

 Further launches

-Iran launched Rasad 1 on 15 June 2011, orbiting for three weeks.
+Iran launched Rasad 1 on 15 June 2011; it orbited for three weeks.